flux-framework/flux-docs/jobs/batch.rst

   echo "Use sleep to emulate a parallel program" echo "Run the program at a total of 4 processes each requiring" echo "1 core.
-These processes are equally spread across 2 nodes." flux mini run -N 2 -n 4 sleep 120 flux mini run -N 2 -n 4 sleep 120
+These processes are equally spread across 2 nodes." flux run -N 2 -n 4 sleep 120 flux run -N 2 -n 4 sleep 120

 The name of your batch script is ``sleep_batch.sh``.
-As shown from the ``flux mini run`` lines in this script, you can see the the overall resource requirement is 4 cores equally spread across two nodes as the default numbers of cores assigned to each task (specified by the ``-n`` option) is just one.
+As shown from the ``flux run`` lines in this script, you can see the the overall resource requirement is 4 cores equally spread across two nodes as the default numbers of cores assigned to each task (specified by the ``-n`` option) is just one.

-We now submit this script interactively three times using ``flux mini batch``.
+We now submit this script interactively three times using ``flux batch``.

 .. code-block:: console

-  $ flux mini batch --nslots=2 --cores-per-slot=2 --nodes=2 ./sleep_batch.sh
+  $ flux batch --nslots=2 --cores-per-slot=2 --nodes=2 ./sleep_batch.sh
-  $ flux mini batch --nslots=2 --cores-per-slot=2 --nodes=2 ./sleep_batch.sh
+  $ flux batch --nslots=2 --cores-per-slot=2 --nodes=2 ./sleep_batch.sh
-  $ flux mini batch --nslots=2 --cores-per-slot=2 --nodes=2 ./sleep_batch.sh
+  $ flux batch --nslots=2 --cores-per-slot=2 --nodes=2 ./sleep_batch.sh

 Users must specify the overall resource requirement of each job using ``--nslots``, which is the only required option, along with